-EERE will conduct one informational webinar during the FOA process.
+EERE may conduct at least one informational webinar on the ElectroCat topic (Topic 1) during the FOA process.
 It will be held after the initial FOA release but before the due date for Concept Papers.

 Attendance is not mandatory and will not positively or negatively impact the overall review of any applicant submissions.
 As the webinar will be open to all applicants who wish to participate, applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
 Specific dates for the webinar can be found on the cover page of the FOA.